UGG Adirondack III Review

-The fit at first felt quite narrow.
-When we first took these out, the toes of our feet felt a bit cramped, and we weren't fans at first.
-It wasn't until we went for a wintery hike that the material became pliable, relaxed, and essentially molded to our foot.
-As a result, we'd say that the fit is versatile, and adheres to what you need.
+At first, the fit of this boot felt quite narrow.
+It wasn't until we went for a wintery hike that the material became pliable, relaxed, and essentially molded to our feet.
+As a result, we'd say that the fit is versatile and adheres to what you need.
 If you're on the fence or like to wear thicker socks, be sure to size up a half size to be safe.
 The midsole is injected with dual density EVA foam for a responsive ride while hiking and walking.
 It offers a little bit of arch support, but if you'd like more, add your own insoles.